Eugene Arhin

 Eugene Arhin is a Ghanaian politician.
-He is a member of the New Patriotic Party and the current Director of communications at the office of the President of Ghana, Nana Addo Dankwa Akufo-Addo.
+He is a member of the New Patriotic Party and the former Director of communications at the office of the then President of Ghana, Nana Addo Dankwa Akufo-Addo.

 Education

 Arhin is an alumnus of Presbyterian Boys' Secondary School, Legon, where he acquired his secondary school education.
 He furthered his education at the Kwame Nkrumah University of Science and Technology (KNUST) with a Bachelor of Science degree in Materials Engineering in 2006.

 Career

 He worked as a teaching assistant for his mandatory one year national service at the Department of Materials Engineering.
-He also worked at the Danquah Institute, a think tank named after Dr. J. B. Danquah, as a research analyst.
+He also worked at the Danquah Institute, a think tank named after J. B. Danquah, as a research analyst.

 Political life

-In January 2017 he was appointed the Director of Communications at the Flagstaff House by President Nana Akufo-Addo.
+In January 2017, he was appointed the Director of Communications at the Flagstaff House by President Nana Akufo-Addo.
 Prior to his appointment in 2017, He served as the press secretary to Nana Akufo-Addo for two years.
-In January 2021, after the re-election and investiture of Nana Akufo-Addo,he was reappointed by the President to continue to serve in that capacity.
+In January 2021, after the re-election and investiture of Nana Akufo-Addo, he was reappointed by the President to his position.